MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/find-lobbies.md

 | and        | AND                      | string_key1 eq 'CaptureTheFlag' AND number_key2 lt 10 |
 | not        | NOT                      | not string_key1 eq 'CaptureTheFlag'                   |

-**NOTE**: When comparing string properties, be sure to wrap the compared value in single quotes. e.g. "string_key1 eq **'SOME STRING VALUE'**".
-Numeric properties do not require this.
+**NOTE**: When comparing string properties, be sure to wrap the compared value in single quotes.
+For example, "string_key1 eq **'SOME STRING VALUE'**".
+Numeric properties don't need to be wrapped.

-## Example Lobby and Matchmaking Client SDK code
+## Example finding lobbies using the Lobby and Matchmaking SDK

-In this example, the player wants to find all lobbies with the following search parameters.
+In this example, the player wants to find all lobbies with the following requirements:

-* Game mode == "DeathMatch"
+* The game-mode is "DeathMatch"
-* Competition style != "Ranked"
+* The competition style is "Ranked"
-* Player skill > Min skill
-* Player skill < Max skill
+* The player's skill level is within the lobby's minimum and maximum skill limits.

-Then sort the results using the following parameters.
+Additionally, the player wants the results sorted with the following guidelines:

-* Sort by the distance from optimal skill where closer skill levels sort higher.
+* Lobbies with optimal skill levels closest to the player's skill level should sort higher
-* Then sort by number of current members in the lobby where lower member counts sort higher.
+* Then, lobbies with fewer current members should sort higher

 ```cpp
 static PFMultiplayerHandle g_pfmHandle = nullptr;